Creating a Stormwater Utility

 Impervious surfaces are directly correlated to stormwater runoff.
 Since stormwater utility fees would be based on a property’s impervious surface, it provides an equitable way to distribute the program costs.
 The stormwater utility fee is proposed to be a line item on the real estate tax bill, and so would not create an additional bill for property owners to pay.

-City of Fairfax almost 3 years ago
+City of Fairfax over 3 years ago

 I don't want to get another monthly utility bill.
 Why was the drainage system allowed to deteriorate to this point, and not properly maintained annually using general funds?
 This sounds like how the Goose Creek water system was allowed to deteriorate until we could no longer afford to fix it. ???

-Tom B almost 3 years ago
+Tom B over 3 years ago

 For many reasons I do not concur with this new funding approach (call it what you want it is a new tax).
 The Storm Drain System behind my house has had no repairs since I bought my house in 1985.
 Seems more like mis-Management of the Stormwater System in Fairfax City similar to the lack of maintenance and mis-Management of the drinking water system.
 Now you want the City residence to pay an attentional tax for what appears is the same issue.

-Jim almost 3 years ago
+Jim over 3 years ago